 - Walk around downtown Chatham for some window shopping. http://capecodonline.com/shopping/shopping-guide-chatham-main-street/

-- Kayak on Pleasant Bay.
-Put in at the hard to miss access road on the south end near Jack Knife Cove.
+- Kayak and swim in Pleasant Bay.
+Put in at the hard-to-miss access road on the south end near Jack Knife Cove.
 Lots of free parking all the time, free beach all the time.
 Swim, relax, kayak here. (one of our favorite places).
 There are no bathroom facilities.
 Paddle in the big bay or go left into the marsh and explore there. https://www.google.com/maps/place/Cape+Cod/@41.7123593,-69.9945453,17.81z/data=!4m13!1m7!3m6!1s0x89fb15440149e94d:0x1f9c0efa001cb20b!2sCape+Cod!3b1!8m2!3d41.6687897!4d-70.2962408!3m4!1s0x89fb15440149e94d:0x1f9c0efa001cb20b!8m2!3d41.6687897!4d-70.2962408?hl=en

 - Atlantic White Shark Conservancy is a MUST stop and tour.
 Located right on Route 28.
-Learn all about the great white sharks that are changing the way we all use the salt water beaches. https://www.atlanticwhiteshark.org/
+Learn all about the great white sharks that are changing the way we all use the saltwater beaches. https://www.atlanticwhiteshark.org/

 - Go on an amazing whale watch from Provincetown on the Dolphin Fleet.
 This is an amazing and different thing to do every year. https://whalewatch.com/

 - Walk around Provincetown.
 Wear comfy walking shoes.
-Lots of artists, shops, food places.
+Lots of artists, shops, and food places.
 Always an eye opener. https://provincetowntourismoffice.org/

 - Go up the hill and tour the Pilgrim Monument and climb to the top.
-Also tour the museum and learn it’s fascinating history. https://www.pilgrim-monument.org/
+Also, tour the museum and learn its fascinating history. https://www.pilgrim-monument.org/

-- Also watch a beautiful sunset at Herring Cove Beach. https://www.nps.gov/caco/planyourvisit/herring-cove-beach.htm
+- Also, watch a beautiful sunset at Herring Cove Beach. https://www.nps.gov/caco/planyourvisit/herring-cove-beach.htm

 - Ride the province lands bike trail. (very HILLY.
 Not for the weak biker.) https://www.capecodbikeguide.com/provincelands.asp

-- Walk across the province town dike at low tide. (on my to do list) https://provincetown.wickedlocal.com/news/20161029/army-corps-of-engineers-to-open-up-long-point-dike-in-provincetown
+- Walk across the Provincetown Causeway at low tide. (on my to-do list) https://provincetown.wickedlocal.com/news/20161029/army-corps-of-engineers-to-open-up-long-point-dike-in-provincetown

 - In North Truro, drive down Great Hollow Road and Great Hollow Beach at the end.
 Watch a beautiful sunset over cape cod bay, walk on the beach and enjoy the beauty around you. https://www.truro-ma.gov/beach-office/pages/great-hollow-beach